9 kitchen window treatment ideas for adding privacy without sacrificing style

 (Image credit: Future)

-Kitchen window treatment ideas probably aren't the first thing you think of when designing a cooking space, but they're certainly one of the most important.
-Often, a window covering is thrown up for practical reasons or as an afterthought, but with careful consideration, your kitchen window can be given the dressing it deserves.
+Kitchen window treatment ideas likely aren't the first thing you consider when undergoing a kitchen renovation, but they're certainly one of the most important.
+Often a window treatment is thrown up for privacy reasons, but it's actually an underrated design opportunity that can make a big impact.

 Kitchen ideas deserve an added slice of style too, so instead of thinking solely with function in mind, opt for a window covering that enhances the look of the room.
 Whether it's with dramatic drapes that cover French doors or a whimsical cafe curtain that transports you straight to your favourite eatery, there are many options that will reflect your interior taste.